Putin’ Commodities out of supply: Impact of the Russian-Ukraine war on the US economy

 Manufacturing, electronics, and automobiles industries are identified as industries of direct impact.
 To account for the subsequent forward and backward multiplier impact, further dependencies of these industries are captured in Figure 3.

-Figure 3 – Downstream impacts across various industries
+Fig. 3 – Downstream impacts across various industries

 Ukraine and Russia are key suppliers of several commodities that have become scarce due to the war.
 The shortage of these commodities has led to substantial price increases (Fig 4).
 How does this price change trend play out over time?
 Comparing price change percentages until June and August of 2022 demonstrates percentages have decreased for most commodities.
 A reasonable explanation for this phenomenon could be the immediate shock and panic of the initial months post invasion has neutralized over time.

-Figure 4 – Correlation between price rises and combined global supply dependence on Ukraine and Russia (where price change has been calculated post-war for June as well as July/August 2022)
+Fig. 4 – Correlation between price rises and combined global supply dependence on Ukraine and Russia (where price change has been calculated post-war for June as well as July/August 2022)

 This analysis has the potential to be utilized to predict profitability of going short or long on a commodity.